-- ME1 Partner with other organisations (e.g., community health, ACCHOs, PHNs, General Practice, and private health) to drive further collaboration and build a more integrated system. - ME2 Engage in integrated planning and service design approaches while assuring consistent and strong clinical governance with partners to connect the system to deliver seamless and sustainable care pathways and build sector collaboration.
+ME1 Partner with other organisations (e.g., community health, ACCHOs, PHNs, General Practice, and private health) to drive further collaboration and build a more integrated system.

-- ME1 Work with the relevant PHN and community health providers to develop integrated service models that will provide earlier care to patients and support patients following hospital discharge. - ME2 Undertake joint clinical service plans with an agreed approach to coordinating the delivery of health services at a regional level as opposed to individual health service planning.
+- ME1 Engage local ACCHO groups and partner with neighbouring Aboriginal Health Units in the identification and delivery of initiatives that improve Aboriginal cultural safety. - ME1 Undertake joint clinical service plans that agree a joint approach to coordinating the delivery of health services at a regional level as opposed to individual health service planning.